arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/README.md

 permalink: /docs/
 ---

-NOTE (Apr 3rd): We're in the process of updating the docs to version 0.7.0.
-Until the release is finalised in the next few days expect inconsistencies and frequent fixes.

 NOTE: The docs are currently at around 60% completion.
 They're the present priority project, and you can track the progress on the github issue [#311](https://github.com/arrow-kt/arrow/issues/311).

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.arrow-kt/arrow-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.arrow-kt/arrow-core)